murtaza135/framework-counter/framework/docs/guide.md

 }
 ```

-If all you need to do is attach a simple event listener, then `@click`, `@submit`, etc, is the way to go.
-However, if you need more control, then using a `ref` would be suitable. **Refs are very handy when trying to extract values from user inputs.**
+If all you need to do is attach a simple onclick event listener, then `@click` is the way to go.
+However, if you need more control, then using a `ref` would be suitable. **Refs are very handy when trying to extract values from user inputs and submitting forms.**
 <br>

 #### Interactivity through global client state